MJoergen/nexys4ddr/dyoc/ep1/README.md

 described in lines 18-20 in vga.xdc.

 ## Build files
 Finally we write a small tcl-script, which is needed by the Vivado tool.
+Notice that in lines 2 and 3 we define all the sources files in the design, and in line 4 we specify the particular FPGA model numnber on the FPGA board.
+In the case of the Nexys 4 DDR it is an Artix 7 FPGA.

 And then there is a simple Makefile.
 You will of course need to updated line 1 in the Makefile with your particular Xilinx install location.
 The Makefile defines three targets:
 * vga.bit : This synthesizes (=compiles) the design and generates a binary file.
 * fpga    : This transfers the binary file to the FPGA and starts the FPGA.
 * clean   : This deletes all generated files and returns the directory to its original state.